Hi! I am Cheryl Narumi Naruse.

 I am a proud alum of the University of Hawaiʻi of Mānoa, where I received my Ph.D. and M.A. degrees in English.
 My graduate training was shaped by courses in cultural studies in Asia/Pacific, Political Science, and American Studies.
 While at UHM, I received a certificate in International Cultural Studies from the East-West Center.

-My research has been supported by a postdoctoral fellowship with the Global Asia research cluster at Nanyang Technological University in Singapore.
+My research has been supported by a postdoctoral fellowship with the Global Asia research cluster at Nanyang Technological University in Singapore and by the Jack and Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University.